hamiltop/MongoLiteDB/README.md

 Performance
 -----------

 Performance sucks.
-I haven't even bother to test it yet.
-I'm literally dumping a one big json object to a file.
+I haven't even bothered to benchmark it yet.
+I'm literally dumping one big json object to a file.
 To perform queries, I read it in and iterate over every document that is nested inside it.
 Performance is therefore O(n) where n is the number of documents in the database.
 But I don't really care.
 For my use case, performance is overrated.

 Usage
 -----